-- Unacceptable behaviour will result in a verbal warning being given by the teacher. - If behavior does not improve, a final warning will be given and a behaviour point will be logged on Class Charts. - Continued unacceptable behaviour will result in a further behaviour point being logged and the student will be removed from the classroom to within the faculty for the remainder of the lesson.
-Work will be provided. - Failure to comply with the faculty referral, or further disruption will result in the student being escorted by our 'on call' team to our Isolation Room, where they will remain for the remainder of the school day.
+- Unacceptable behaviour will result in a verbal warning from the teacher. - If behavior does not improve, a final warning will be given and a behaviour point will be logged on Class Charts. - Continued unacceptable behaviour will result in a further behaviour point and the student will be removed from the classroom to within the faculty for the remainder of the lesson.
+Work will be provided. - Failure to comply with the faculty referral, or further disruption, will result in the student being escorted to the Isolation Room by our 'on call' team, where they will remain for the remainder of the school day.